00mjk/isomorfeus-project/docs/project_structure.md

 - spec - directory for rspec files

 optional:
+- config - directory for *.rb files to be loaded before application start, usually used to configure various things
 - node_modules - directory for additional node modules used by the app
 - package.json - for npm to install and load additional npm packages